vboughner/bixby-capsule-with-aws/docs/06-capsule-creation.md

 - log into the Bixby Developer Center
 - click the `Teams & Capsules` link in the navigation sidebar
 - create a new organization (if you don't already have one)
-- register the "memory" sample capsule within this organization (see image below)
+- register the "memory" sample capsule within this organization (see images below)

 <p align="center">
   <img src="register-capsule-1.png" width="600" title="Register Capsule 1" />